MLB Japan All-Star Series: MLB vs. SJP (2014, 2018)

 The Japan All-Star Series was resumed in 2014 after an eight-year break.
+It was the outcome of discussions and attempts to realize the Global World Series.
 Katsuhiko Kumazaki, then the new Commissioner of NPB, decided to field the national team Samurai Japan, instead of a NPB All-Star line-up, for the 2014 series.
 Kumazaki saw in this series a big opportunity for the Japanese team to gain hugely useful experience for the 2017 World Baseball Classic.
 Samurai Japan won the best-of-five series by a margin of three games to two.
 Particularly noteworthy was a combined no-hitter by Samurai Japan in Game 3 as their pitchers shut out the MLB All-Stars 4–0.

 On May 1, 2018, MLB announced that it would send again an All-Star team to tour Japan after the end of current season, with six games scheduled against the Japan national team from November 9 to 15.